Patrick Corbin: 2020–2024: struggles

 In 2022, Corbin's 6.31 ERA was the worst among major league starting pitchers.
 With his 6–19 record, he led the NL in losses, while giving up a major-league-leading 210 hits in 152 2/3 innings, a major league batting average against of .321, a major league slugging percentage against of .513, and gave up the highest percentage of hard-hit balls (39.9%).

 In 2023, despite reaching 10 wins for the first time since 2019, Corbin led the NL in losses once again, pitching to a 10–15 record.
 Corbin finished the season with a slightly better ERA of 5.20, 124 strikeouts, and a batting average against of .293 over 180 innings pitched.

 On August 22, 2024, Corbin recorded his 100th career win after pitching six innings and allowing just one run in a start against the Colorado Rockies.
 He made 32 starts for Washington during the campaign, compiling a 6-13 record and 5.62 ERA with 139 strikeouts across 174 2/3 innings pitched.

 Despite several years of struggles after the 2019 championship, Nationals players and executives held Corbin in high regard at the end of his tenure with the team, crediting his heroics during the World Series and durability during the subsequent years.

-Texas Rangers (2025–present)
+Texas Rangers (2025)

-On March 18, 2025, Corbin signed a one-year contract with the Texas Rangers.
-The contract has a guaranteed value of $1.1 million, and its value increases based on the number of appearances and innings pitched.
-Corbin was optioned to the Triple-A Round Rock Express on March 25, in order to build up stamina after missing the majority of spring training.
+On March 18, 2025, Corbin signed a one-year contract with the Texas Rangers, with a base salary of $1.1 million plus incentives based upon the number of appearances and innings pitched.
+Corbin was optioned to the Triple-A Round Rock Express on March 25 in order to build up stamina, after missing the majority of spring training.
 On April 4, Texas recalled Corbin after Jack Leiter was placed on the injured list.
+He made 31 appearances (30 starts) for the Rangers during the regular season, compiling a 7-11 record and 4.40 ERA with 131 strikeouts across 155 1/3 innings pitched.

+Toronto Blue Jays (2026–present)

+On April 3, 2026, Corbin signed a one-year, $1 million contract with the Toronto Blue Jays; he was subsequently assigned to the Low-A Dunedin Blue Jays.
+He was selected to the active roster after making one rehab start and made his debut for Toronto on April 10, 2026, against the Minnesota Twins.
+He had a 3.65 ERA in his first ten games started, before pitching to an 8.69 ERA over 19 2/3 innings in June, leading the Jays to remove him from the starting rotation.